Englander's Millennium hires portfolio manager from Citadel: sources

 Aptigon manages money for Citadel’s main multi-strategy Kensington and Wellington funds which are up roughly 14.75 percent this year.

-Citadel said earlier this year that it is committed to Aptigon’s success and made changes to strengthen the platform.
+Citadel said earlier this year it was committed to Aptigon’s success and made changes to strengthen the platform.

-Several people who were not affected by the layoffs have since left the firm.
+Several people who were unaffected by the layoffs have since left the firm.
 Lucy DeStefano, former head of trading at Aptigon, resigned in May and is set to join Soros Fund Management later this year.
 Joe Sinopoli, who worked on Parekh’s team, also recently left Aptigon, the sources said.

 Sinopoli did not respond to requests for comment.

-Citadel has also made a number of new hires since February.
-Andrew Schoff, a member of the investment team at hedge fund Tide Point which shut down in September, will join as a portfolio manager next week, a Citadel spokeswoman confirmed.
+A spokeswoman said Citadel has hired 25 people at its Aptigon unit since February.
+Andrew Schoff, a member of the investment team at hedge fund Tide Point which shut down in September, will join Aptigon as a portfolio manager next week, the spokeswoman confirmed..
+Vivek Mehta, who previously worked at Viking Global Investors and then ran his own firm, joined as a portfolio manager in September.

-Reporting by Svea Herbst-Bayliss; Editing by James Dalgleish
+Reporting by Svea Herbst-Bayliss; Editing by James Dalgleish and David Gregorio